The Best Casual Men’s Loafers for 2022

 At once preppy (the penny loafer) and sleek (the driving loafer – more on those shortly), the best loafers are still as valuable a pair of footwear to have in your style rotation as any.

 So, your breezy linen pants or olive chinos, paired up with a white or navy polo?
 Yes, those work with brown leather loafers.
 Or a pair of chino shorts and a simple navy short-sleeve button-down?
-Go ahead, wear your new favorite loafers.
+Go ahead, wear your new favorite loafers and join me in the quest for classic-yet-modern style.
 Intimidating though they might be on the surface, you can certainly make the loafer work for you.

-Start your shopping with our WERD-approved picks below.
+Start your shopping with my WERD-approved picks below.

 G.H.
 Bass & Co.
 Logan Leather Penny Loafers